ScottHarrisonDev/aesop-product-page-replica/process.md

 11. I start to build the Banner component, using generic copy for the time being, which will be replaced by the API content later
 12. Tailwinds default separator is ":" which doesn't play well with the pug compiler so I switched this to be "_" in the tailwind.config.js file.
 13. For the hover state of the banner button I need to add a bottom border on hover however TailwindCSS doesn't offer hover states on border properties by default so I have to add this in the tailwind.config.js file.
+14. Once I have fleshed out the Banner component and before I move on to the next component I add the background colour and text colour to the body element of the page.
+This is so that if for some reason the page is shorter than the viewport of the device, the footer doesn't look like a band across the middle of the page, the footer will just continue to the bottom of the viewport.
+15. I move on to developing the Navigation component.
+I need to use a tailwind class which has a slash in it (.w-1/3) and slashes also don't work with the pug compiler so I extend the default width properties with '1_3' so I can use the class .w-1_3 which works fine.
+16. I've also just realised I will need to add the Aesop logo image url to the API too, I've made a note and will add this later
+17.